 Here at WoodStove-Fireplaceglass.com we use the term ceramic glass generically, meaning pyro-ceramic, neo-ceramic or robax glass.
 This glass has a slight "Amber" tint to it.
 It is referenced to as a glass, but in actuality it is a transparent ceramic material.
 This type of glass-ceramic should always be used in any wood stove.
-Never, ever use a tempered glass in a air tight wood stove.
+Never, ever use a tempered glass in an air tight wood stove.

-Here is the Technical definition From Wikipedia, the free encyclopedia:
+Here is the technical definition from Wikipedia, the free encyclopedia:

 This polycrystalline material is produced through controlled crystallization of base glass.
 These materials share many properties with both glasses and ceramics.

 Ceramic glass has an amorphous phase and one or more crystalline phases and are produced by a so-called "controlled crystallization" in contrast to a spontaneous crystallization, which is usually not wanted in glass manufacturing.
 This product has the fabrication advantage of glass as well as special properties of ceramics.
 They do not require brazing but can withstand brazing temperatures up to 700 °C. Glass-ceramics usually have between 30% [m/m] to 90% [m/m] crystallinity and yield an array of materials with interesting properties like zero porosity, high strength, toughness, translucency or opacity, pigmentation, opalescence, low or even negative thermal expansion, high temperature stability, fluorescence, machinability, ferromagnetism, resorbability or high chemical durability, biocompatibility, bioactivity, ion conductivity, superconductivity, isolation capabilities, low dielectric constant and loss, high resistivity and break-down voltage.